sparkflows/sparkflows-docs/docs/tutorials/etl/join-1.rst

 Group By and Aggregates
 -----------------------

-The data is then aggregated and counted and averages calculated.
+The data is then aggregated and counted and averages are calculated.
 It is then saved as CSV file.

 Joins with various Dimension Data
 ---------------------------------